 Lucy jumped, turning around in shock, brown eyes wide.

 Standing in front of her was Natsu Dragneel, his onyx eyes glinting mischievously.
 In his right hand was the Hagraven's tail, a smirk slipped across his face.

-Natsu's smirk just grew wider, his other hand stuffed deep into his pocket, his pike hair in an array of messy spikes.
+Natsu's smirk just grew wider, his other hand stuffed deep into his pocket, his pink hair in an array of messy spikes.

-"Still managing to disgrace the wizarding world are we?"
-Natsu taunted, holding the tail closer to his chest so Lucy couldn't rip it from his slimy hands.
+"Still haven't managed to get the potion right hey?
+Why don't you just admit you're a terrible witch and let Levy do your work for you?"
+Natsu taunted, holding the tail closer to his chest so Lucy couldn't rip it from his grip.

-Lucy returned his glare, crossing her arms over her chest and tapping her foot with obvious impatience.
+Lucy bristled, crossing her arms over her chest and tapping her foot with obvious impatience.

 Lucy's brown eyes bore into his with an overwhelming fury he could practically feel the heat waves radiating off her.

 "Fine."
 Natsu relented, tossing the tail at the fellow wizard.
 "Take the tail, I sure don't need it."
 Natsu mumbled off handedly, thrusting his hands deep into his pockets and shuffling off.

 Lucy stared at his retreating figure, she wanted to jinx that idiot for all he was worth but she knew the consequences wouldn't be worth it.